devnull-cz/c-prog-lang/modules/pointers.md

 ## Changing pointers:

-- pointers can be moved forward and backward
+Pointers can be moved forward and backward

 ```
 p = p + 1;
 p++;
 p--;
 ```

+The pointer is moved by the amount of underlying (domain) data type when using arithmetics.

 ## operator gotchas